ccseifert/docs/manager-README.md

 ## Communication
 My style is one of transparency and candor.
 You can ask me anything you want and I will answer to the best of my ability.
 Sometimes the company will require that I can’t speak about something but otherwise you will get my honest opinion about whatever you ask.

-I’m always available on Slack at anytime.
-The only reason you won’t get a response back from me within a few hours (if not minutes) is if I:
+I try to always be available on Slack at anytime.
+The only reasons you won’t get a response back from me within a few hours (if not minutes) are things like if I:

   1. Am sleeping.
   2. Am in a very long meeting (or series of meetings) that requires my full attention.
   3. Am stuck in the subway.
-  4. I’m on vacation and my wife has hidden my phone for using Slack too much.
+  4. Am on vacation and my wife has hidden my phone for using Slack too much.
   5. Don’t get a notification from Slack on my phone for hours.
 This actually happens frustratingly more often than one would think.
 Might be time for a new phone.